kparc/ksimple/README.md

    in "exploded view" to simplify discussion of their control flow and role of individual components.

+   although the c code of `k/simple` is formatted to fit on mobile phone screens in portrait mode, for a more comfortable reading experience we recommend using professional equipment.

-4. with help of the included [makefile](/makefile), kparc's "essay" can be built to any available architecture, e.g. arm, riscv, wasm32 or extensa. default make target assumes presence of a recent gcc, clang or tinyc compiler. there are also two additional handy build targets: `make mm`, which
+5. with help of the included [makefile](/makefile), kparc's "essay" can be built to any available architecture, e.g. arm, riscv, wasm32 or extensa. default make target assumes presence of a recent gcc, clang or tinyc compiler. there are also two additional handy build targets: `make mm`, which